marsbar-toolbox/marsbar/marsbar/doc/source/tutorial/estimate.rst

       ROIs.
    Set data from file
       will ask for a MarsBaR data file (default suffix ``_mdata.mat``) and load it into memory as the current set of data.
-Save data to file will save the current set of data to a MarsBaR data file.
+   Save data to file
+      will save the current set of data to a MarsBaR data file.
+   Show data summary
+      outputs some summary text to the SPM graphics window

 Again, welcome back to our linear readers.
 For the tutorial, we want to extract the data for our ROI, from the images in our design.
-Choose Extract ROI data(default); the GUI will ask you to select one or more ROIs files;
-select the trim_stim_roi.mat file.
+Choose *Extract ROI data(default)*; the GUI will ask you to select one or more ROIs files; select the ``trim_stim_roi.mat`` file.
 MarsBaR starts to whirr.
-As it whirrs, it
+As it whirrs, it will:
-will:

 #.
 Take each image in the design (you had already set the default design
    from the design menu);